 - The University of Akron began a search for the first Director of the Center for Economic Education, 1973

-- The University of Akron Center for Economic Education a Northern Ohio Center for Economic Education and the representative of an eight-county area, 1974
+- The University of Akron Center for Economic Education emerges as a Northern Ohio Center for Economic Education and the representative of an eight-county area, 1974

 - Mr. Stan Mengel selected as first Director of the University of Akron Center for Economic Education, 1974